Guardianship Lawyers in Bryan, Texas

 - Career information that shows that they travel often

-You are not locked into guardianship responsibilities once named as a guardian in someone’s will or estate plan, either.
+You are not locked into guardianship responsibilities once named as a guardian in someone’s will or estate plan.
 If you have legitimate doubts about your ability to uphold guardianship duties, let our attorneys know and we can see about requesting a guardianship change with the court on your behalf.
-For example, if your job has changed and requires you to travel now, then you could make a clear argument as to why you cannot be a guardian for an elderly loved one who needs regular attention.
+For example, if your job has changed and requires you to travel, you could make a clear argument as to why you cannot be a guardian for an elderly loved one who needs regular attention.

 Ready to Help You with Tough Decisions